ahmadiphy/MCKLdivergence/README.md

 The code is written for Python 3.x in linux machin.

 ### Installations:
-To install this package into your linux machine, do the following:
+To install this package into your linux machine with pip, do the following:
 + First, make sure that [MCEvidence](https://github.com/yabebalFantaye/MCEvidence) is installed.
 + To run package in parallel mode install mpi4py and openmpi in your linux machine.
 + Then in a terminal, run